abhinavathankar/abhinavathankar/README.md

 **Consultant - Product | Yext**
 *Oct 2023 - Present*
 - Led **0-1 digital product strategy** for an $8M US enterprise client portfolio.
-- Launched an **AI-powered content creator** used by 300+ brands to improve SEO and brand visibility.
+- Launched an **AI-powered content generator** used by 300+ brands to improve SEO and brand visibility.
-- Co-developed a **no-code 'Drag & Drop' page builder**, significantly reducing development overhead.

 **Associate Consultant - Product | HighRadius**
 *June 2020 - Oct 2023*
 - Led the **0-1 launch of 30+ RPA agents**, saving clients over 8 FTEs of time annually.
 - Designed a configuration UI for an AR platform that reduced configuration time by **25%**.
-- Established a new Product Consulting vertical and onboarded **60+ associates**.

 ---